 - Do not assume that if carpet that was saturated in water appears dry on the surface it is actually dry and that the carpet underlay and floor beneath are also dry.
 It probably won’t be.
-If you do not dry timber or yellow tongue under your carpet properly it is highly likely that these surfaces will buckle and move resulting in an unstable surface that will most likely start to creek over time.
+If you do not dry timber or yellow tongue under your carpet properly it is highly likely that these surfaces will buckle and move to result in an unstable surface that will most likely start to the creek over time.
 If these surfaces are left wet they are likely to result in mould growth which may or may not be visible to you.
 Mould is dangerous and a health risk to you and your family.

 - Do not assume that wet carpet will not cause damage to your skirting boards and walls.
-If water damaged carpet is not attended to quickly water will be sucked up the wall and cause secondary water damage to plaster, skirting and even internal wall framing.
+If water damaged the carpet is not attended to quickly water will be sucked up the wall and cause secondary water damage to plaster, skirting and even internal wall framing.

 - Do not assume that water from your water damaged carpets will not get into electrical places it shouldn’t making your home a dangerous place.

 - Do not assume that the smell of heavily water damaged carpet will disappear with time.
 The smell will get worse with time.

 - Do not assume that mould will not be a problem in your home if your carpet has been water damaged and have tried to dry it yourself without professional help.
 If your carpet, underlay, subfloor and other wet surfaces in your home are not dried properly mould will grow.
 If in the drying process a dehumidifier is not used to suck up the moisture released you are more likely to have future issues of mould damage.